marcusoftnet/marcusoftnet.github.io/_posts/2018-06-05-refactoring-an-old-koa---or-how-i-learned-a-lot-modern-javascript_iv.md

 In the last post we made significant progress and now have some very modern and neat looking tests.
 That run and pass.
 Time to turn our attention to the system under test and give that an overhaul too.

 Keep the test running by doing `npm t` .
-I notice that sometimes when we rename files or move them mocha can crach so keep your eye out for that and restart the tests if that happens.
+I notice that sometimes when we rename files or move them mocha can crash so keep your eye out for that and restart the tests if that happens.

-### Async / await for our code!
+### Async / await for our code

 Let's do the same trick as we did for our tests and move from generators and `yield` to `async` and `await`.
 They are supposed to accomplish the same thing; help us to write asynchronous in a synchronous flow.